mikesheridan/pga-leaderboard/README.md

 ## PGA Applicant Test - Leaderboard - Mike Sheridan

-This application displays a simple, generic score leaderboard, letting its users display, add, remove, and edit players.
+This application displays a simple, generic golf leaderboard, letting its users display, add, remove, and edit players.

 ## Dependencies

 * create-react-app - used to bootstrap
 * material UI - UI out of the box
+* fontawesome - included script reference for delete and edit icon fonts
 *

 ---

-In the project directory, you can run:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).